Found out something here about Sylvia Burwell that's going to fascinate you folks.

 All they wanted, the only thing they wanted, Wayne, was the political salesmanship involved in you can stay on your parents' policy until you're 26.

-Now all of a sudden she turns 26.
+Now, all of a sudden, she turns 26.

 She can't stay on your policy, but she's under your roof.

-This is not based on anything that makes fiscal financial sense at all.
+And oh, I guarantee you, since all of this is political, this is not based on anything that makes fiscal financial sense at all.

 No aspect of this makes any kind of dollars and cents sense.

-It was all it was all political.
+It was all political.

 That's what you've run up against here.

-I apologize for being so thick headed.
+I apologize for being so thick-headed.

 I misunderstood.